“…let’s make every day a Respect the Stair Day from now on.”

 Now I’m not asking for a National Stair Day.
 But if the umbrella can be celebrated, we could certainly celebrate stairs, for how else could we have gotten from the first to any other floor if not for those ancient architectural marvels?
 Would we be schlepping up ramps or swinging from pulleys had not stairs been invented?
 So let’s do take a moment to give thanks for their creation.

-But then let’s remind ourselves of all the damage they cause us, because we sustain countless numbers of deaths and injuries on them.
+But then let’s remind ourselves of all the damage they cause us, because Americans sustain countless numbers of deaths and injuries on them.
 Every six minutes a child falls down the stairs, resulting in an amazing 100,000 stair related injuries every year in children!
 Stairs are responsible for about a million injuries a year for all comers!
 I”m asking for a National Respect the Staircase Day.

 So here’s the simple scoop.
 When you get to the top of the stairs, stop, look…and grab.
 If it’s dark, then turn on a light!
-If you have stuff in your hands, transfer them to one hand so you can hold on to the banister.
-Most injuries on the stairs are related to not holding on to the banister.
+If you have stuff in your hands, transfer them to one hand so you can hold on to the handrail.
+Most injuries on the stairs are related to not holding on to the handrail.
 It’s just that simple!
 If you have too much to hold in one hand, then take two trips or leave some for the next trip down.

 Interestingly, I rarely see anyone who falls all the way down the stairs.
 That’s because they usually die or sustain neck or back fractures, which is not my bailiwick.
 At the top of the stairs your subconscious goes, “OOOooo, scary.
 Be careful.”
 But about halfway down it becomes complacent.
 And it’s somewhere between the last half dozen stairs and the last one (which often is strangely not there) where you take the plunge.
 Pay attention to EVERY SINGLE STEP until you reach the bottom.
 And plant your feet firmly on each step.